vonderchild/digital-forensics-lab/Lab 4/README.md

 Also known as "directory traversal", this vulnerability allows attackers to access files and directories on a server that are outside of the root directory.
 It is often achieved by manipulating file path input fields in a web application to access files that the application has permission to access, but the attacker should not.
 This type of attack can result in sensitive information being leaked, such as configuration files and source code.

-For example, let’s consider that you’re currently in the home directory `/home/kali/`.
+For example, let's consider that you're currently in the home directory `/home/kali/`.
 To change to a parent directory to `/home`, you would enter `cd ../`.
 To reach the root directory, you would enter `cd ../../`.
-This same concept is employed in a path traversal attack, where a website allows access to files outside the website’s root directory.
+This same concept is employed in a path traversal attack, where a website allows access to files outside the website's root directory.

 > Note: The term path traversal is often used interchangeably with Local File Inclusion (LFI), however, both are different vulnerabilities; Path traversal is limited to reading files on the server, while Local File Inclusion refers to the additional ability to execute that file on the server.
 >